Article updated: November 10, 2021

 Develop effective topics

 Content is the engine that drives your Amplify program.
-Before getting your advocates involved, you need to have a variety of content ready for them to share, organized into meaningful topics.
+Have a wide variety of content ready for your advocates to share, sorted into topics for ease of use.

-Your content is made up of two components: topics and posts.
+There are two components to content: topics and posts.
 Topics are categories you use to group your posts.
 Topics can be broad or specific, but they should support your Amplify goals and be relevant to your advocates.
 Posts are the individual pieces of content within the topics that people can share.

 Take a close look at the advocates in your program.
 What are their roles within the business?
 What are their goals for joining the program?
 For example, you may have advocates across different departments, such as human resources, marketing, and sales.
 What topics would they find relevant and worth sharing with their social audience?
 To encourage engagement, include an image, a video, or a link within your posts.